-As responsible and sustainable investors engagement with companies is one of the most important aspects of our work, and one which can result in the most profound real-world impacts.
+As responsible, sustainable, and thematic investors, engagement with companies is one of the most important aspects of our work, and one which can result in real-world impacts.

-In the past three decades of engaging with companies in our portfolios, it has proved a powerful way of improving investee companies’ performance on a range of environmental, social and governance topics.
+In the past three decades of engaging with companies in our portfolios, it has proved a good way of improving investee companies’ performance on a range of environmental, social and governance topics.

 Environment